polotent/food_order_service/README.md

 ```
 ## Usage
 ### Configuration
 Create "delivery_food" database in PostreSQL.
-Create "django" user with "django" password and provide rights operate with database.
+Create "django" user with "django" password and provide rights to operate with database.

 ### Launching
 Migrate with: